10 Notable alumni of

 Biography

-Mary Jane McLeod Bethune was an American educator, philanthropist, humanitarian, womanist, and civil rights activist.
-Bethune founded the National Council of Negro Women in 1935, established the organization's flagship journal Aframerican Women's Journal, and presided as president or leader for a myriad of African American women's organizations including the National Association for Colored Women and the National Youth Administration's Negro Division.
+Mary McLeod Bethune was an American educator, philanthropist, humanitarian, womanist, and civil rights activist.
+Bethune founded the National Council of Negro Women in 1935, and proceeded to establish the Aframerican Women's Journal, which was the flagship journal of the organization.
+She presided over other African-American women's organizations, including the National Association for Colored Women.
+Bethune became the first Black woman to lead a federal agency when she was appointed by President Franklin Roosevelt as the secretary to lead the National Youth Association (NYA).

 2. Dorothy Counts